jorgecarleitao/arrow2/README.md

 ## Features in the original not availabe in this crate

+* Parquet read of nested types, arrow schema from the metadata, etc.
-* Parquet write
+* Parquet write V2, nested types, arrow schema to the metadata, etc.
-* some compute kernels
-* SIMD (no plans to support: favor auto-vectorization instead)

 ## Roadmap

-1. parquet IO
+1. parquet read of nested types, arrow schema from the metadata, etc.
+2. parquet nested types, arrow schema to the metadata, etc.
-2. bring documentation up to speed
+3. bring documentation up to speed
-3. compute kernels
-4. auto-vectorization of bitmap operations

 ## How to develop